-When your debt is growing because it’s accruing interest, the idea of money sitting idle in an emergency fund can be irritating.
+When you owe debt and it’s growing because it’s accruing interest, the idea of money sitting idle in an emergency fund can be really irritating.
 But, yet, an emergency fund is still a good idea.
-Here’s why you need an emergency fund even if you have debt:

 Debt Can be Expensive